What are Transit Benefits?

 Yes.
 All employees are eligible for the transit benefit program.
 Self-employed persons, independent contractors, partners in a partnership and two-percent shareholders in an S-corporation are eligible for no more than $21 in deductions.
 Consult with the IRS (www.irs.gov) or your tax professional if you have any questions about eligibility.

 Can I subsidize my employee's transit instead of doing pre-tax deductions?

 Yes, there are some employers who subsidize 100% and others who do partial.
 It is up to your organization to decide.

 For each participating employee, how much should I deduct before taxes?

-A maximum of $270 per month.
+A maximum of $270 per month for transit and $270 per month for parking.
 Ask each participant to confirm, based on their monthly commuting expense, the dollar amount you should withhold.

 Are there fees for using the RTA Transit Benefit Fare Program?

 Yes.
 There is a monthly participant fee per employee and there may be an additional administration fee based on your payment method.
 Since the RTA's role is to encourage the use of public transportation, our fees are consistently lower than other providers.
 When you are ready to offer the program we can discuss these with you.

 No complex record keeping is required.
 Like any other company expenditure, copies of order forms and canceled checks should be retained, but no special IRS reporting such as W-2 or 1099 statements is required.
 If an employer wants to report pre-tax deductions on W-2s, box 14 can be used.